Innovation Games: Choose Your own Problem Adventure

 As the games begin, the intrapreneurs set off on a journey.
 At each intersection, a choice must be made.
 Find downloadable resources to help you here.
 Let’s go!

-Step 1: Choose a problem to solve
+Step 1: Choose a Problem to Solve

 One of the first things an Intrapreneur does is establish a problem they want to solve.
 Chapter 2 of the KICKBOOK is the perfect starting point to find an ideal problem.
 Such problems are the basis of all successful companies; potential customers face a regular problem until someone figures out a way to solve it.